 Third and final initiative by the IDA is called Accreditation@IDA, which is aimed at accrediting innovative Singapore-based technology product start-ups to establish their credentials and position them as qualified contenders to government and large enterprise buyers.

 TECS is an initiative by SPRING Singapore, which aims to catalyze the formation and growth of tech start-ups based on strong IP and a scalable business model.
 Under this, SPRING provides early-stage funding for R&D efforts towards the commercialisation of proprietary technology ideas.

-The Singapore Government has also enhanced the Productivity and Innovation Credit (PIC) scheme to allow IP in-licensing costs incurred to qualify for PIC benefits.
+The Singapore Government offers a scheme to allow IP in-licensing costs incurred to reduce.